-I’d also like to use this blog post as an open forum for things you think people using their cell phone are doing that is rude.
+I’d also like to use this blog post as an open forum for things you think people using their cell phones are doing that are rude.
 Who knows?
-I might be doing something not on this list that I didn’t realize was rude.
-Truth be told, I’ve already been guilty of a few of the rude cell phone manners on the list from time to time.
+I might be doing something that I didn’t realize was rude.
+Truth be told, I’ve been guilty of a few of the things on this list from time to time.

 Now it’s your turn.
 Leave a comment and let me know which ones on my list you agree or disagree with.
 Then let me know what new ones you would add.